 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are using Ovestin Ovula.
 The medicine helps most women with menopausal symptoms, but it may have unwanted side effects in a few people.
 All medicines have side effects.
 Sometimes they are serious, most of the time they are not.

-Do not be alarmed by the following lists of side effects.
-You may not experience any of them.
 Dependent on dosage and sensitivity of the patient, Ovestin may

 sometimes cause side effects, such as: